Marianne Wellesley, Marchioness Wellesley: Personal life

 Marianne first married Robert Patterson, whose sister Elizabeth (died 1879) was the first wife of Jérôme Bonaparte, Napoleon's brother.
 The Pattersons (originally spelled Paterson) were wealthy neighbours of the Catons in Baltimore.
 The couple came to Europe for the benefit of Marianne's health, bringing with them two of Marianne's sisters.
-One sister, Louisa, married a baronet, Sir Felton Hervey-Bathurst, in 1813, and after his death married Francis D'Arcy-Osborne, later Duke of Leeds.
-Another Caton sister, Elizabeth, married George William Stafford-Jerningham, 8th Baron Stafford, as his second wife.
+One sister, Louisa, married a baronet, Sir Felton Hervey-Bathurst, in 1813, and after his death married Francis D'Arcy-Osborne, Marquess of Carmarthen, later 7th Duke of Leeds.
+Another Caton sister, Elizabeth, married George Stafford-Jerningham, 8th Baron Stafford, as his second wife.

 Second marriage

-On 29 October 1825 in Dublin, following the death of her husband in 1822, she married Richard Wellesley, 1st Marquess Wellesley, whose first wife died in 1816.
+On 29 October 1825 in Dublin, following the death of her husband in 1822, she married Richard Wellesley, 1st Marquess Wellesley, then the Lord Lieutenant of Ireland (since 1821), whose first wife died in 1816, so she became the Vicereine until 1828.
 Prior to their marriage, they may already have been lovers.
 The marquess was short of money and Marianne's inheritance may have been part of the reason for his proposal.
 Her family disapproved of the marriage because of Wellesley's reputation and his several children by his first wife, Hyacinthe-Gabrielle Roland.

 The marchioness's portrait was painted by Christina Robertson; an engraving by Thomas Anthony Dean is held by the National Portrait Gallery, London.
 She was also the subject of an unfinished portrait by Thomas Lawrence.

 In 1830, the marchioness was appointed a Lady of the Bedchamber to Adelaide of Saxe-Meiningen, the queen of William IV of the United Kingdom, and held the position until King William's death in 1837.

-She died on 17 December 1853, aged 65, at Hampton Court Palace, and was buried at Costessey, Norfolk.
+She died on 17 December 1853, aged 65, at Hampton Court Palace, and was buried at Costessey, Norfolk, home of her sister, Lady Stafford.